 Quality assurance in your practice

 As part of our responsibility to protect the public, CPSA works with physicians to ensure patients are getting the high level of quality care they need and deserve.
-To meet this commitment, we proactively use research to assess physician risk factors, which help us identify and connect with those who may need additional support to strengthen their practice.
+To meet this requirement and our commitment to evidence-based regulation, we proactively use research to assess physician risk factors, which help us identify and connect with those who may need additional support to strengthen their practice.

 This approach allows us to work with physicians to foster their understanding of potential risk in their habits and encourage change in their practice.
 Our focus is collaboration and education, which leads to positive outcomes for both patients and physicians, proactively preventing problems before they happen.

 Physician Assessment & Feedback (PAF) involves a virtual practice visit by a CPSA-trained physician assessor.
 Beginning with a standardized patient record review, this process allows us to identify where physicians are doing well and where there might be opportunities for improvement.
 After the practice visit, physicians participate in a chart-facilitated discussion with the assessor about how to implement practice enhancements.